Scenario-Cloud/web-developer-exam/README.md

    BONUS: If possible, add something that can indicate Attachment(s) exists for a list item.
 Nice to have - but not really required.

 2. Create a UI for entering Document Information.
-The page should have the following feature:
+The UI for this can be another page or a dialog (modal) which should have the following features:

    a.
 Able to select the Register for the Document.